Opera Productions

 (written for the opening of the Schwetzingen Rococo Theatre in 1753)

-Produced by: Georges Delnon
+Direction: Georges Delnon

 Conducted by: Christoph Spering